knative/docs/community/samples/serving/helloworld-python-bentoml/README.md

 ## Building and deploying the sample

-BentoML supports containerlization a dockerfile for API server of the saved model.
+BentoML supports creating an API server docker image from its saved model directory, where a Dockerfile is automatically generated when saving the model.

-1. Use Docker to build API server into docker image and push with Docker hub.
-Run these commands replacing `{username}` with your Docker Hub username.
+1. To build an API model server docker image, replace `{username}` with your Docker Hub username and run the following commands.

     ```shell
     # jq might not be installed on your local system, please follow jq install
     # instruction at https://stedolan.github.io/jq/download/
     saved_path=$(bentoml get IrisClassifier:latest -q | jq -r ".uri.uri")

     # Build the container on your local machine
     docker build - t {username}/iris-classifier $saved_path